Naperville Police Urge Residents to Enjoy Halloween Safely

 An adult should inspect all candy in a well-lit place and discard any homemade or unwrapped treats.
 Eat only unopened candies and other treats that are in original wrappers.

 Parents should know where registered sex offenders live to avoid placing children in a risky situation.
-Visit this website to access a link to registered sex offenders, searchable by location.
+Visit the City of Naperville website at www.naperville.il.us/sexoffenders to access a link to registered sex offenders, searchable by location.

 About Naperville: Located 28 miles west of Chicago, Naperville, Ill., is home to approximately 145,000 people.
 This vibrant, thriving city consistently ranks as a top community in the nation in which to live, raise children and retire.
 The city is home to acclaimed public and parochial schools, the best public library system in the country, an array of healthcare options and an exceptionally low crime rate.
 Naperville has ready access to a variety of public transportation, housing and employment options.
 The city’s diversified employer base features high technology firms, retailers and factories, as well as small and home-based businesses.
 Residents also enjoy world-class parks, diverse worship options, the opportunity to serve on several City boards and commissions, a thriving downtown shopping and dining area, a renowned outdoor history museum known as Naper Settlement and an active civic community.
 For more information, please visit our website at www.naperville.il.us.